-Chef Juha Laukontaus will come up with a tailored catering plan for you.
+Our Chef will come up with a tailored catering plan for you.

 The prices include the ship and crew.
 The prices do not include food and refreshments.
-For sail cruises exceeding 24 hours, please contact us for a separate quote.
 Unless otherwise agreed, cruises depart from and return to Halkolaituri in Pohjoisranta, Helsinki.
 Transfer of the ships from the home port to other departure or return locations will cost 250 € per hour.
 VAT 10% will be added to the prices.
+All rights reserved.

 Sailing in the ambiance of past decades is an unforgettable experience!